xz0127/tp/docs/UserGuide.md

 ### Archiving data files

 Upon starting up the app, past appointments will be automatically archived according to their months and saved into separate files.
-The files are saved in Comma Seperated Values (CSV) format and can be opened as an Excel file.
+The files are saved in Comma-Separated Values (CSV) format and can be opened as an Excel file.

 --------------------------------------------------------------------------------------------------------------------